 Between Thoughts of You, Laura's third novel, has been described as a cross between The Descendants and The English Patient.
 It was created during multiple trips to her beloved Hawaii and Italy.
 Some say it is a quest to examine what love is, what love isn't, how it endures, and how those we hold the most dear travel with us across the globe, even if just in our hearts.

 Lucifer's Laughter, Laura's MFA thesis approved by her advisor Barbara Probst-Solomon, is a psychological mystery.
 A sister's desire to learn the truth about her big sister's disappearance and death, leads her to a small island in Maine where nothing is as it appears to be.
 While Laura loves this story and is grateful to the late Ms. Probst-Solomon, she knows it needs a world of tweaking before submitting to an editor.
 Stay tuned!

 Jupiter's Weight, Laura's fourth novel still in creation, explores the mysteries of the mind during times of trauma.
 Inspired by true stories of temporary amnesia (including that of Agatha Christie), Roe delves into a story— as bizarre, as it is relatable—that examines the psychic effects from betrayal, trauma, manipulation, and the power of artistic expression to free the spirit within.
 More than just two women’s voyage to free one another, Jupiter’s Weight is a murder mystery unlike any other.

-Laura is clearly a southerner with wanderlust.
-She has lived in New York and London, but now resides by the Pacific Ocean in southern California where she raises two sons and one ferocious kitten.
-When not writing, Laura teaches yoga and meditation throughout Los Angeles and across the globe at Yoga for Writers Retreats.
+A southerner with wanderlust, Laura has lived in New York and London, but now resides by the Pacific Ocean in southern California where she raises two sons and one ferocious kitten.
+When not writing, Laura teaches yoga and meditation virtually and in Los Angeles, and leads Writers Workshops and Writers Retreats.